EMT/wildtime-api/app/config/activities.md

 Don't forget to replace the rock carefully when you are done.
 Try different rocks in different places.
 What different things can you find?
 Try at different times of day or in different weather.
 Record the differences you find in the under-rock world.

 ### Roll Down A Hill
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/roll-down-a-hill.svg

 Find a good slope covered in soft grass.
 Get rolling!
 How many different ways can you roll down the hill?
 On your side?
 Head over heels?
 Backwards?
 Go crazy and organise rolling races!

-This is just one of the National Trusts 50 things to do before you are 11 ¾;.
 Watch <a href="https://www.youtube.com/watch?v=z0ij4UmAEEg&amp;feature=player_embedded">this video</a> for rolling tips!

+From the National Trust’s list of <a href="http://www.nationaltrust.org.uk/50things">50 things to do before you’re 11 ¾</a>.

 ### Nature Bracelet